faressamara2626-glitch/Lunar-Lander-Deep-Reinforcement-Learning/README.md

 ## Overview
 This project applies deep reinforcement learning to the Gymnasium LunarLander-v3 environment.
 The goal is to train an intelligent agent to land a lunar module safely while considering fuel as an additional resource feature.

-The project compares a Baseline Deep Q-Network (DQN) agent with an Advanced Double DQN (DDQN) agent under the same architecture and hyperparameters.
+The project compares a Baseline Deep Q-Network (DQN) agent with an Advanced Double DQN (DDQN) agent under the same architecture and hyperparameters

 ## Project Topic
 Intelligent Lunar Landing: Deep Reinforcement Learning with Resource Management